niravcodes/niravcodes.github.io/_posts/2018-04-20-so-yeah-precedence-sucks.md

 ---
 title: The Long Sad Story Of How My Life Was Ruined By Precedence In C
-date: 2018-04-20 00:00:00 Z
+date: 2018-04-20T00:00:00.000+00:00
 tags:
 - code
 - thoughts
 - avr
 - attiny
 layout: post

 ---

-Did you know that the equality (==) operator takes precedence over bitwise operators(&, \|) in c?
+Did you know that the equality (==) operator takes precedence over bitwise operators(&, |) in c?
 You probably did, because you must have memorized the precedence table in the first semester.
 Being a lazy ass, however, I didn't.
 Now, at that time, I didn't think much of it because I could use parenthesis whenever I was confused about precedence.
 I was wrong.

 Let me tell you a sad story.
 Few days ago, I decided that I should start practically learning electronics.
 This was mostly because I am going to fail EDC this semester (having written 3 Harry Potter fanfictions to pass time in the exam hall).
 Thus I bought random capacitors, transistors, diodes and the like.
 I also already had an ATtiny13 and an Arduino.
 So I download the AVR toolchain and the trusty avrdude, and decide to learn the avr dialect of C. It was lovely.
 The datasheet detailed every little register, all the bits that could be flipped to output highs and lows.
 This was all beautiful because this would allow me to use my programming knowledge to make real physical things happen (IRL!!).
 So yeah, I fantasized, I dreamed, I made little sketches and designs of things I would eventually make.
 Hell, I even read books on product designing.